CongLe36/HEYCHAT2/README.md

    ```bash
    npm install
    ```
-3. Start MongoDB (ensure it's running locally or provide a connection URI).
+3. Ensure MongoDB is running locally or provide a connection URI.
-4. Run the server:
+4. Start the server:
    ```bash
    node server.js
    ```